Data Binding

 Supported Database Systems

-DBMS Python Module Server-side
+DBMS Python Module Used Async Server-side

 down sampling

-PostgreSQL psycopg2 yes
+PostgreSQL psycopg2 no yes

-MySQL mysqlclient yes
+MySQL mysql-connector-python no yes

-SQLite (none) no
+SQLite (none) no no

-Others (generic) sqlalchemy no
+Others (generic) sqlalchemy no no

 PostgreSQL